cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

     .. attribute:: durationActual

-    A DurationUnit is a notation that (generally) can be notated with a a single notation unit, such as one note, without a tie.
-In general, Duration should be used.
+    A DurationUnit is a duration notation that (generally) can be notated with a a single notation unit, such as one note head, without a tie.
+DurationUnits are not directly used instantiated outside of music21, but are used within Duration objects to model the containment of numerous summed components.
 Like Durations, DurationUnits have the option of unlinking the quarterLength and its representation on the page.
 For instance, in 12/16, Brahms sometimes used a dotted half note to indicate the length of 11/16th of a note. (see Don Byrd's Extreme Notation webpage for more information).
-Additional types are needed: 'zero' type for zero durations 'unexpressable' type for anything that needs a Duration (such as 2.5 quarters)
+Additional types are needed: 'zero' type for zero durations and 'unexpressable' type for anything that cannot be expressed as a single notation unit, and thus needs a full Duration object (such as 2.5 quarterLengths.)

     .. attribute:: numberNotesNormal